 All these materials may only be handled by an appropriately licensed waste contractor, so make sure the contractor who removes these wastes for you has the appropriate licence and gives you a receipt for the materials they remove.

-For more information on waste management in the NT visit the Cool mob website at www.coolmob.org/content/towards-zero-waste-workplace
+9 For more information on waste management in the NT visit the Cool mob website: www.coolmob.org.

 DANGEROUS GOODS AND HAZARDOUS CHEMICALS